heleusbrands/lstm-tools/docs/api/sample.md

 - **name** (`str`): Name of the attribute/feature to access

 **Returns:**
-- `Features`: A Features object containing all values for the requested feature across all timeframes
+- `FeatureSample`: A FeatureSample object containing all values for the requested feature across all timeframes

 **Raises:**
 - `AttributeError`: If the feature name is not found in columns